MicrosoftDocs/connected-spaces/articles/admin-request-ase.md

 ms.reviewer: v-brycho
 ---

-# Request the Azure Stack Edge hardware to use with Dynamics 365 Connected Store
+# Order the Azure Stack Edge hardware to use with Dynamics 365 Connected Store

 This procedure describes step 3 of the setup process for Microsoft Dynamics 365 Connected Store.
 Before completing this procedure make sure to: